LucasBlommers/AndroidKotlin/README.md

 # AndroidKotlin
-The code for the course: Android Kotlin Developer @ https://www.udemy.com/course/android-kotlin-developer/
+This hub contains the code I made based on the course "The complete Android 10 & Kotlin Development Masterclass" on Udemy @ https://www.udemy.com/course/android-kotlin-developer/